Students with Disabilities

 Oriel welcomes applications from students with disabilities, and these applications are viewed on exactly the same academic grounds as those from other candidates.

 It is strongly recommended by the University that prospective applicants arrange to visit the college and department of their choice to explore facilities and discuss specific needs.
 Students are advised to contact the University Disability Office staff about arranging a study-related needs assessment and for advice on grants such as the LA Disabled Students' Allowances.
 Oriel also has a Bursary for which priority is given to disabled students, kindly granted by Dr Anthony Roe, a former Oriel student.

-Professor Andrew Boothroyd is the College's Disability Lead, but any enquiries should go to Academic Registrar Rachel Breward, who is the College's Disability Coordinator, in the first instance.
+Professor Andrew Boothroyd is the College's Disability Lead, but any enquiries should go to Academic Registrar Joseph Cole, who is the College's Disability Coordinator, in the first instance.